tock/tock/doc/reference/trd-appid.md

 system can map this key to a Short IDs (described below) that gives access to retricted functionality.

+In addition to Application Identifiers defined by on-system state (bits in memory), Tock supports the concept of a ``Locally Unique'' identifier.
+This identifier does not have a concrete value: it is simply a value that is by definition different from all other Application Identifiers.
+Because it does not have a concrete value, one cannot test for equality with Locally Unique Application Identifier.
+Similarly, use them for access control, or store them.

 3.2 Application Credentials
 -------------------------------